• Webinars

 • Java

-• To learn about the standard prerequisites required to work with all NCache server-side features please refer to the given page on Server Side API Prerequisites.
+• To learn about the standard prerequisites required to work with all NCache server-side features including Extensible Database Dependency, please refer to the given page on Server-Side API Prerequisites.

 • The project must be implemented as a Class Library (.dll) in Visual Studio.
-This will be deployed on NCache cluster.
+This will be deployed on the NCache cluster.

 • The Dependency class must be deployed on cache.

-• For API details refer to: ICache, CacheItem, insert, ExecuteReader, CustomDependency, ExtensibleDependency, HasChanged, IDictionary, CommandText, CreateDependency, ICustomDependencyProvider.
+• For API details, refer to: ICache, CacheItem, insert, ExecuteReader, CustomDependency, ExtensibleDependency, HasChanged, IDictionary, CommandText, CreateDependency, ICustomDependencyProvider.

-• To learn about the standard prerequisites required to work with all NCache server-side features please refer to the given page on Server Side API Prerequisites.
+• To learn about the standard prerequisites required to work with all NCache server-side features including Extensible Database Dependency, please refer to the given page on Server-Side API Prerequisites.

 • The class must be implemented as a Class project in Java IDE.
 This will be deployed on the NCache cluster.